Twiins: Career

 The twins' music career started in 1996, when the 10 years old girls competed in the children singing competition "Hviezdička", under the name Tweens suggested by the poet and songwriter Daniel Hevier.
-In 2008, the due changed its name to Twiins.
+In 2008, the duo changed its name to Twiins.

 Twiins were background singers and dancers for Tereza Kerndlová, the Czech entry in the Eurovision Song Contest 2008.
 In January 2010, the duo covered "Boys (Summertime Love)" under the title Boys, Boys, Boys featuring Carlprit, originally by Sabrina Salerno.

 Twiins represented Slovakia at the Eurovision Song Contest 2011 with their song, "I'm Still Alive", which failed to qualify for the final.
 They gave Slovakia their best result since entering the competition again in 2009.
 The song was co-written and produced by Bryan Todd.
 The song peaked at number 18 in Slovakia.

 Twiins released "One Night Stand" featuring Flo Rida in 2012.

 They performed during his shows in Germany and Miami, Florida.

 In 2014 Twiins posed for the Slovak edition of the Playboy magazine.
 In 2018 they appeared in the reality show Farma on Markíza network.